fsantanna/go-ipfs/IPPS.md

 ### Hello World!

-Alice at `HOST1` wants to publish the message `Hello World!` to all subscribers of the topic `cool-channel`.

 <a href="https://player.vimeo.com/video/149632333" target="_blank">
 <img src="hello.png" align="right" valign="top" width="400"/>
 </a>

+Alice at `HOST1` wants to publish the message `Hello World!` to all subscribers of the topic `cool-channel`.

+(Click the image in the right to open a screencast of this example in a new window.)

 First, Alice adds the message with `ipfs add` and acquires the corresponding
 path: